reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 I was far more concerned about the meaning _of_ life, as if going through a whole lifetime without uncovering its innate purpose would be a waste of breath.

 I was scared.
-Scared that without a meaning-of-life, life was not worth living.
+Scared that without a meaning-of-life, my life was not worth living.

 Camus: "A world that can be explained even with bad reasons is a familiar world.
 But, on the other hand, in a universe suddenly divested of illusions and lights, man feels an alien, a stranger.
 His exile is without remedy since he is deprived of the memory of a lost home or the hope of a promised land." {{< sidenote >}}From _The Myth of Sisyphus_{{< /sidenote >}}